World Record (Lower Than Atlantis album): Release

 On 28 March, "Uni 9MM" was made available for streaming via Alternative Press.
 A couple of days later, a music video was released for "Deadliest Catch".
 It switches between the band playing and fan submissions.
 The band's scenes were filmed by the Brighton seafront.
 The band included fan-produced content due to having trouble filming the video's original concept.
 "Up in Smoke" was premiered via Noisecreep on 12 April.
 "Deadliest Catch" was released as a single, "Beside Myself" as the B-side, on 18 April.
 World Record was made available for streaming on 18 April through the group's Myspace profile.
 A double-disc edition contained World Record and their previous album Far Q (2010) was released the following day in the US.
 "Live by the Remote", "Grounded" and "Beside Myself" are tacked onto the end of World Record as bonus tracks.
-After being pushed back from its 4 April release date, World Record was released in the UK through A Wolf at Your Door Records on 25 April.
+After being pushed back from its 4 April release date, World Record was released in the US through Sumerian Records on 19 April and in the UK through A Wolf at Your Door Records on 25 April.

 In late April and early May, the band supported We Are the Ocean in the UK.
 At the end of May, the band appeared at the Slam Dunk Festival.
 The band toured the UK in June, with Futures as the support act and performed at the Download Festival.
 A music video was released for "(Motor) Way of Life" on 11 June.
 It was released as a single on 20 June with "Live by the Remote" as the B-side.
 In July, the band performed at the Sonisphere Festival and played their first London headlining show.
 Following this, the group played at the Hevy Festival in August and Butserfest in September.
 In October, the band supported You Me at Six on their tour of the UK.
 Later that month, the band performed for BBC Radio 1's Radio One Rocks event.
 In November, the band toured the US with Close Your Eyes.
 The band then supported Norma Jean from late November to mid December in the US on the Pizza Riot 2011 Tour.
 The band went on their first headlining UK tour in January 2012 with support acts Sights and Sounds and Marines.
 The band supported Young Guns in Europe in February and March.

 As part of their 2019 3-date farewell tour, the band released 300 limited edition vinyl pressings of the album (100 per night).